Learn when and where you can book an appointment for your second dose of the covid 19 vaccines.

 When you can book an appointment

-Second dose appointments will be based on the timing of your first dose, on a “first-in, first-out” basis.
+Second dose appointments will be based on the timing of your first dose.

 If your first dose was Pfizer or Moderna

-You can get your accelerated second dose according to the following schedule, as long as it’s been at least 28 days since your first dose.
+You can get your second dose at least 28 days after your first dose.

 If your first dose was AstraZeneca

 If your first dose was the AstraZeneca vaccine, for your second dose you can choose to receive either:

 - a second dose of AstraZeneca

 - one of the mRNA vaccines (Pfizer or Moderna)